department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/collab-cycle-docs/product-use-cases-template.md

 - Required: At least 1 tag.
 [See doc for list of 1.0 tags[(https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/mvp-phases-to-launch#designs)

-- Required component:  Article rating - "How do you rate your experience on this page?"
+- STETCH FOR 1.0 - WE MAY NOT LAUNCH WITH: Required component:  Article rating - "How do you rate your experience on this page?"
 (Component is required – user response  is NOT)

 - Required: [Related information](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md#related-information-section) - freeform list of links and text